 - Economies of Scale.
 Although the company has a huge storage facility, it does not work as a brick-and-mortar store.
 This reduces overall costs significantly.
 The warehousing facility and processing capability mean the company can reduce the costs significantly.

 - Technology Advancement.
 Amazon maximizes operational efficiency with the help of advanced networking and computing technology.

 - Process Automation.
 Amazon has successfully automated most of its operational processes, such as delivery scheduling, purchasing process, etc.

-One of the leading fast-food chains all over the world, McDonald’s is another excellent example of cost leadership method.
-Let’s take a look at how McDonald’s is doing it:
+One of the leading fast-food chains all over the world and Let’s take a look at how McDonald’s is doing business:

 - Training.
 McDonald’s have a special labor division that recruits new people and then train them.
 This way, the company does not have to hire highly paid experts and thus reduces its overall costs.

 - Rapid Food Delivery.
 The company has optimized the cooking processes.
 This allows the employees to easily learn those methods, and the learning curve decreases as much as possible.

 - Vertical Integration.
 McDonald’s also own facilities for the production of mixture ingredients used in their products.
 This ultimately reduces the overall cost.